ministryofjustice/staff-infrastructure-smtp-relay-server/README.md

 ### 2. Restore the SMTP Relay Server
-Once the AWS infrastructure is deployed proceed to Build, Run, Test, Publish (to ECR) and Deploy/Restore the SMTP Relay Server container into ECS Fargate by following the steps of this README's [Technical Guide](#technical-guide).
+Once the underlying AWS infrastructure is deployed proceed to Build, Run, Test, Publish (to ECR) and Deploy/Restore the SMTP Relay Server container into ECS Fargate by following the steps of this README's [Technical Guide](#technical-guide).